 Guaranteed issue policies are guaranteed for anyone.
 These life insurance policies are typically for people who cannot get life insurance because of health challenges, or for someone who is looking for a low amount of insurance.
 The cost is high and limits are typically low compared to either simplified issue or fully underwritten policies.

 Medical Exam Risk Categories

-People looking for standard issue policies, like the three mentioned above, are categorized based on risk of death.
+People looking for standard issue policies, like the three mentioned above, are categorized based on a risk of death.
 While this isnt a jolly subject to discuss, it is the primary reason to get life insurance – to protect your dependents in the event of an untimely passing.

-Each insurer has its own risk categories, or underwriting classes.
+Each insurer has its own risk categories or underwriting classes.
 The most commonly used classes, from best to worst, are: preferred plus, preferred non-smoker, standard plus, standard non-smoker, preferred smoker, and standard smoker.

 These classes price policies.
 For example, people who smoke pay more than those who do not because their likelihood of death, while the life insurance policy is in effect, is greater than someone who is a non-smoker.

 Medical history also impacts risk, which is why the life insurance medical exam is important.
 A healthy person can undergo a medical exam and be rated for the preferred plus class, but if they sign up for a simplified issue policy where there is no exam, they may end up paying more!

 In cases like this, a medical exam will save money on premiums each month, as the insurer has enough information to rate the insured in a lower risk category/class.
 With no medical exam, they have to default to a more expensive policy because they dont have enough health information to rate them in a less risky category/class.